njlxyaoxinwei/Post-GWAS-Prioritization/README.md

 A text file with n lines, each line contains chromosome number, coordinate and the GWAS p-value, separated by one tab (i.e. `'\t'`)

+Note: the data given is assumed to contain no duplicated entries.
+If it does, then the duplicated entries will be ignored during computation and removed from output.

 ### Build
 freeze.py is used for building executables.
 Please use [cx_Freeze](http://cx-freeze.sourceforge.net/) for the build: